JustinWeicht/17-regex-tutorial/regex-tutorial.md

 High-level description of Regular Expressions, AKA RegEx: An expression that is used to ensure that specific matches/patterns are present within a String.

 Practical implication that utilizes RegEx:
 Imagine registering an account for a new website - you typically have to enter in your email and create a password that contains specific characters.
-This is where Regex can be used to confirm that "@" and "." were both used in your email, You may have experienced ta similar response before - "Email must contain @ followed by .".
+This is where Regex can be used to confirm that "@" and "." were both used in your email.
+You may have experienced a similar response before - "Email must contain @ followed by .".
 This is RegEx.
-Using this example and quite a bit of reading, you will be able to learn the fundamentals of RegEx.
+Using the example below and this readme, you will be able to learn the fundamentals of RegEx.

 ## Table of Contents